-Welcome to ArtsBridge's 2016-17 Field Trip Season!
-We are thrilled to present The Atlanta Opera's production of Don Pasquale.
+Welcome to ArtsBridge's 2017-18 Field Trip Season!
+We are thrilled to present The Atlanta Opera's production of The Daughter of the Regiment.

 The Atlanta Opera Student Short is a fully-staged, abbreviated version of our mainstage production and will feature mainstage artists and the full Atlanta Opera orchestra and chorus.
-Highlights from the three-act opera have been carefully selected and threaded together to create this special performance, providing students with a thorough narrative of the opera.
+Highlights from the two-act opera have been carefully selected and threaded together to create this special performance, providing students with a thorough narrative of the opera.

 This will be the first opera experience for many of your students and will be most fully enjoyed with a bit of preparation before they arrive at the theater.
-This guide has been developed to acquaint both you and your students with the opera Don Pasquale, as well as to familiarize students with the world of opera (vocabulary, history, etc.) Our goal is to provide you with an innovative, multidisciplinary approach to teaching required skills and curriculum, including Georgia Performance standards and national arts standards.
-Where applicable, you will find the corresponding standard(s) at the end of each activity or lesson.
+This guide has been developed to acquaint both you and your students with the opera The Daughter of the Regiment, as well as to familiarize students with the world of opera (vocabulary, history, etc.) Our goal is to provide you with an innovative, multidisciplinary approach to teaching required skills and curriculum, including Georgia Performance standards and national arts standards.